-Another key priority for the Commissioner during 2017 was to continue engaging with an increasing number and diversity of stakeholders.
-Since commencing the role, the Commissioner has met with over 900 stakeholders, including representatives from community groups, industry, experts along with local, state and federal government departments and agencies.
-Specific details and further information on the Office's stakeholder engagement activities are discussed on pages 17-21 of this report.
+Stakeholder engagement has also remained a priority and the Commissioner has now met with over 1,200 stakeholders, including representatives from the community and industry, subject matter experts along with local, state and federal government departments and agencies.
+The addition of large-scale solar and storage projects to the Commissioner's jurisdiction will further increase the number and diversity of relevant stakeholders.
+Specific details and further information on the Office's stakeholder engagement activities are discussed on pages 15-20 of this report.